openmpf/openmpf-docker/SWARM.md

 If you set the first two properties to false, then when you restart the Docker Swarm deployment you will need to manually add nodes to the cluster using the Nodes UI and configure them.
-You will also need to manually remove the old service configuration entries for nodes that are no longer available.
 Note that because Docker creates new containers when the deployment is restarted, each with a new unique ID, the service configurations cannot be reused between deployments.

 #### Tearing Down the Stack